Residents and ratepayers are able to submit questions in writing for Council to answer at its monthly meetings.

 The total length of a question (including any background information) should not exceed 100 words.

-A question may be delivered in person at the Civic Centre, 293 Springvale Road, Glen Waverley and deposited in the box which is located near the Reception counter on the Ground Floor of the Civic Centre.
+- in person at the Civic Centre, 293 Springvale Road, Glen Waverley and deposited in the box which is located near the Customer Service counter on the Ground Floor of the Civic Centre

 - The Mayor will announce that the Council will 'move' into 'Public Question Time'.